-- While being able to speak Spanish is not a requirement to join the Ecuador program, we recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our partner staff in Ecuador.
+- Beginner level Spanish is a requirement for the Shelter Support project.
+We also recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our partner staff in Ecuador.
 Past volunteers feel that taking these lessons help immensely with day-to-day volunteer work and communicating with local people.
 Volunteers interested in taking Spanish lessons can arrange these directly with the local staff once in Ecuador.

 Ecuador photo gallery